Kaisbn/rjv/subjects/subject.rst

         "probeId" : "a1b2c3d4e",    // Initial probe ID
     }

-If error field is not null, an error occured:
+If error field is not null, an error occurred:

 * "login not available"